SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_VSAT/VSAT_components.md

   This Automation script is dependent on the following protocols:

-  - Verizon Reports and Dashboards Solution: This driver exports and imports data related to different collector elements.
+  - Verizon Reports and Dashboards Solution: This protocol exports and imports data related to different collector elements.

-  - Verizon WM RDS: This driver manages the interaction between the Verizon Reports and Dashboards Solution driver and the Profile Manager app.
+  - Verizon WM RDS: This protocol manages the interaction between the Verizon Reports and Dashboards Solution protocol and the Profile Manager app.
 The information stored in the tables of the Verizon Reports and Dashboards Solution is stored in the Profile Manager app.

 - **VerSatOnSunOutageAutomation**: Automation script in charge of handling sun outage protocol events.

   This Automation script is dependent on the following protocols:

-  - Verizon WM DSM: This system driver allows the Verizon DSM SO driver to communicate with the Profile Manager.
+  - Verizon WM DSM: This system protocol allows the Verizon DSM SO protocol to communicate with the Profile Manager.

-  - Verizon DSM SO: This driver is used to gather information via inter-element communication that will be exported to a location used by the Generic Sun Outage driver.
+  - Verizon DSM SO: This protocol is used to gather information via inter-element communication that will be exported to a location used by the Generic Sun Outage protocol.
 The information gathered consists of key parameters used during the calculation of sun outages.
-This driver is purely a system driver with this sole responsibility.
+This protocol is purely a system protocol with this sole responsibility.

   The *VerSatOnSunOutageAutomation* script oversees collecting data from an information event triggered by Verizon DSM SO and passes it to Verizon WM DSM in order for that workflow manager to create, update, or remove a Profile Manager object.
-The information event is triggered from the context menus on the DSM SO driver.
+The information event is triggered from the context menus on the DSM SO protocol.

 - **EPM BE Message Handler**: Automation script in charge of handling EPM back-end messages.